Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Comparison Evaluation

-Therefore, when the ATS is used individually, its positive effect on latency upper bounds can be highlighted only when the average traffic load in the network reaches a certain high level around 70\% to 80\%, as in Fig.~\ref{fig:CmpATSSP}(a) and (c).
-Moreover, whether it has a positive impact on the upper limit of the backlog is related to the size of the interference frame of other traffic types.
-The larger size of the interfering frame, the more positive impact is shown by ATS, as in Fig.~\ref{fig:CmpATSSP}(b) and (d).
-When ATS is used for traffic of multiple priorities, ATS shows a positive impact on both latency and backlog upper bounds for low priority traffic even if the average low priority traffic load is not high.
-However, its impact on the high priority traffic is still negative, see Fig.~\ref{fig:CmpATSSP}(e) and (f).
-Based on the above findings, this is the reason why we believe that the combined use of ATS with TAS will make ATS play a more active role.
-At the same time, TAS will perfectly maintain its advantages of ultra low latency and jitter.
-In the next section, we will see that ATS has a positive role when combined with other traffic shapers.
+Therefore, when the ATS is used individually, its positive effect on latency upper bounds can be highlighted only when the average traffic load in the network reaches a certain high level, around 70\% to 80\%, as in Fig.~\ref{fig:CmpATSSP}(a) and (c).
+Moreover, it always shows a negative impact on the upper limit of the backlog, as in Fig.~\ref{fig:CmpATSSP}(b) and (d).
+When ATS is used for traffic of multiple priorities, ATS shows a positive impact on latency upper bounds for low-priority traffic even if the average low-priority traffic load is not high.
+However, its impact on the high priority traffic is still negative, see Fig.~\ref{fig:CmpATSSP}(e).
+However, ATS still shows a negative impact on the backlog bound on both high and low priority, unless the average traffic load for high priority is reached at least 90\%, as shown in Fig.~\ref{fig:CmpATSSP}(f).
+Based on the above findings, this is why we believe that the combined use of ATS with TAS will make ATS play a more active role.
+At the same time, TAS will perfectly maintain its advantages of ultra-low latency and jitter.